Board of Ordnance

-Origins of the Board
+Origins

 The introduction of gunpowder to Europe led to innovations in offensive weapons, such as cannon, and defences, such as fortifications.
 From the 1320s a member of the Royal Household, the 'Keeper of the Privy Wardrobe in the Tower of London', became increasingly responsible for the procurement, storage and distribution of weapons.
 His office and main arsenal were located in the White Tower.
 This 'Privy Wardrobe in the Tower' grew, both in size and significance, after the start of the Hundred Years' War.

 During the following century, the influence of the Privy Wardrobe and its staff receded, and no new Keepers were appointed after 1476.
 In its place, a distinct Office of Ordnance began to establish itself at the Tower; this body was responsible for firearms and artillery, and was staffed in the 1460s by a Master, a Clerk and a Yeoman.
 In the 1540s, during the reign of Henry VIII, the Ordnance Office was expanded, with new officers appointed and their principal duties clarified.

 In 1671, the Office of Ordnance took over the work of the Office of Armoury at the Tower; the Armoury had been a parallel body which was originally responsible for armour and edged weapons, but its activities had gradually widened over time, causing a degree of duplication.
 At this time, the Ordnance Office also began to conduct oversight of the nation's forts and fortifications.
 In 1683, the board of management (first assembled in 1597) was formally constituted as the Board of Ordnance by Warrant of King Charles II; it consisted of five Principal Officers meeting under the chairmanship of the Master-General.
 At the same time it was given a new constitution ('Instructions') by Lord Dartmouth, the Master-General.
 These detailed Instructions continued, with relatively little change, to provide the working framework for the Board and its officers until the early 19th century.
 The Board was a decision-making body, answerable to the Master-General who had power of veto.
 (He was also empowered to act independently of the Board).
 They were required to meet at least twice a week (8am every Tuesday and Thursday) at the Tower in order to transact business.